2429 Kiesel Avenue,

 Boxing matches were a staple at the early Alhambra Theatre.
 One notable match took place on May 3, 1916 between two Utahans.
 A crowd of 2,000 saw an up-and-comer named Jack Dempsey defeat Terry Kelly in ten rounds.

-In 1934 it came under the ownership Paramor Theatres who also operated the Orpheum, Lyceum and Colonial theaters.
+In 1934 it came under the ownership Paramor Theatres who also operated the Orpheum Theatre, Lyceum Theatre and Colonial Theatre.
 The local Ogden Theatre was an independent.

 A major redecoration happened in 1948 with the installation of 1,600 streamlined seats, drapery and a new screen.
 The stage facilities were also remodeled in order to bring in big band attractions.

-In July of 1954, Paramor Theatres completed renovations which gave it all new seating and a 42' by 21' screen.
+By the early-1950’s the Paramount Theatre had again been taken over by the Glasmann’s via their Paramor Theatres corporate name.
+In July of 1954, Paramor Theatres completed renovations to the plans of Ogden based architect Keith Wilcox, which gave it all new seating and a 42' by 21' screen.
 In time for Christmas 1954, a new marquee and Paramount vertical sign in addition to a new Formica snack bar was added.
 Interior and exterior photos of the new theater were in the local paper on December 24 and on the marquee was Paramount Pictures first Vista-Vision movie, “White Christmas” staring Bing Crosby.
+The Paramount Theatre began to feel stiff competition from the area’s five drive-in’s, which forced it close down in summer months.
+Even when it was up and operating, it was dependent on low-budget horror and exploitation films, and move-overs from the Orpheum Theatre.

-By 1963, first run films became rarer to find at the Paramount and B pictures or reissues became more common.
-After April 14, 1963, their regular ad vanished from the papers.
-The Paramount showed up from time to time in the news as the host of community events or a weekly retrospect of MGM musicals but it appears they were basically closed.
-Later coverage of the Paramount Theatre is sparse but a March 8, 1971 article in the Standard-Examiner referred to the recently razed Alhambra/Paramount but gave no specific details other than some of its fixtures were donated to a local community theater which was being opened at another location and was using the Alhambra name.
+After April 14, 1963, their regular advertisement vanished from the papers.
+The Paramount Theatre showed up from time to time in the news as the host of community events or a weekly retrospect of MGM musicals but it appears they were basically closed.
+Later coverage of the Paramount Theatre is sparse but a March 8, 1971 article in the Standard-Examiner referred to the recently razed Alhambra/Paramount Theatre but gave no specific details other than some of its fixtures were donated to a local community theater which was being opened at another location and was using the Alhambra name.
+Ironically, the site of the Paramount Theatre is a parking lot directly behind the magnificently restored Peery’s Egyptian Theatre.